 Destruction and restoration of religious icons

 The first period of iconoclasm (the destruction of religious icons and monuments) began around the year 730 A.D.
-However, after the Seventh Ecumenical Council that took place in Nicaea in 787 A.D., the icons were recognized as essential to the Christian faith thanks to Iconodules, who defended the place of religious icon paintings in the Church and fought against those laws.
-The second period of iconoclasm (813 – 843 A.D.) ended with Triumph of Orthodoxy when the religious icons were finally restored.
+However, after the Seventh Ecumenical Council that took place in Nicaea in 787 A.D., the icons were recognized as essential to the Christian faith thanks to Iconodules who defended the place of religious icon paintings in the Church and fought against those laws.
+The second period of iconoclasm (813 – 843 A.D.) ended with the Triumph of Orthodoxy when the religious icons were finally restored.
 This event is currently celebrated on the first Sunday of Great Lent each year.

 Nowadays, Eastern Orthodox Church icons are still a very important part of Orthodox Christian faith.
 They are truly sacred images, not for nothing called “windows into heaven.”
 Therefore, at RussianIcon, we are very proud to present you our unique collection of rare museum-quality Russian icons and other essential religious artifacts for sale!